saidul-islam-tuhin/Persoanl-Cheatsheet/odoo.md

         When from_date and to_date value change first trigger _check_amount then _check_amount_to<br>

 ### onchange(when field value change)
+This decorator will trigger the call to the decorated function if any of the fields specified in the decorator is changed in the form.
+Here scope is limited to the same screen / model.<br>
+Let's say on form we have fields "DOB" and "Age", so we can have @api.onchange decorator for "DOB", where as soon as you change the value of "DOB", you can calculate the "age" field.<br>

+You may field similarities in @api.depends and @api.onchange, but the some differences are that scope of onchange is limited to the same screen / model while @api.depends works other related screen / model also.
 **constrains vs onchange**: constrains trigger when save button click but onchange trigger when field value change.

 * @api.onchange():<br>
     * Example:<br>
         ```python